Common tern: Territory

 The common tern breeds in colonies which do not normally exceed two thousand pairs, but may occasionally number more than twenty thousand pairs.
 Colonies inland tend to be smaller than on the coast.
 Common terns often nest alongside other coastal species, such as Arctic, roseate and Sandwich terns, black-headed gulls, and black skimmers.
 Especially in the early part of the breeding season, for no known reason, most or all of the terns will fly in silence low and fast out to sea.
 This phenomenon is called a "dread".

 On their return to the breeding sites, the terns may loiter for a few days before settling into a territory, and the actual start of nesting may be linked to a high availability of fish.
 Terns defend only a small area, with distances between nests sometimes being as little as 50 cm, although 150–350 cm is more typical.
 As with many birds, the same site is re-used year after year, with a record of one pair returning for 17 successive breeding seasons.
 Around ninety per cent of experienced birds reuse their former territory, so young birds must nest on the periphery, find a bereaved mate, or move to another colony.
 A male selects a nesting territory a few days after his arrival in the spring, and is joined by his previous partner unless she is more than five days late, in which case the pair may separate.

+Inbreeding among close S. hirundo relatives appears to be avoided passively by immigration and dispersal rather than by kin discrimination and mate choice.

 The defence of the territory is mainly by the male, who repels intruders of either sex.
 He gives an alarm call, opens his wings, raises his tail and bows his head to show the black cap.
 If the intruder persists, the male stops calling and fights by bill grappling until the intruder submits by raising its head to expose the throat.
 Aerial trespassers are simply attacked, sometimes following a joint upward spiralling flight.
 Despite the aggression shown to adults, wandering chicks are usually tolerated, whereas in a gull colony they would be attacked and killed.
 The nest is defended until the chicks have fledged, and all the adults in the colony will collectively repel potential predators.